wa2elgomaa/nodejs-reactjs/readme.md

 installed.

 # Prerequisites
-Navigate to mailingService.js at (server\services) folder and change [mailAccountUser, mailAccountPassword] to your business email and password.
+- Navigate to mailingService.js at (server\services) folder and change [mailAccountUser, mailAccountPassword] to your business email and password.
+- Navigate to database.js at (server\config) folder and change the database connection to your personal database

 # 1.0 Clone
 ```